Adri6336/latin-translator/README.md

     from main import *
     t = Translator(key)
-    t.translateToLatin('Wow, this is in Latin!!!')
+    t.translate('Wow, this is in Latin!!!')
     >>> \n\n"Vae, hoc est in Latina!"